-Over-washing your hair can cause a dry scalp, which can cause dandruff.
-Over-washing can also strip away the natural oils that nourish your hair.
+Over-washing your hair can cause a dry scalp, and this dryness can cause dandruff buildup.
+Over-washing can also strip away the natural oils that nourish your hair, and is especially bad for curly hair.
 Using these DIY hair masks will condition your hair and help prevent breakage while being a healthier way to repair damaged hair of all types.
-Lather up your hair with these homemade recipes for a relaxing, spa-like experience.
+Lather up your hair with these homemade recipes for a relaxing, moisturizing spa-like experience.

 How to Use

 There are so many ways to apply a hair mask.
 Some recommend damp clean hair, and some recommend completely dry 3rd-day hair.
 Personally, I like to apply a hair mask when my hair is almost completely dry.
 I comb my hair into 3 sections so I can evenly distribute the product.
 Depending on the mask directions and my schedule, the hair mask may sit for 10 minutes, 3 hours, or overnight.
 It's mostly preference, and according to mask directions.
 Sometimes I put a heat cap on and blow dry my hair on a low heat so the mask can penetrate my hair.
 It's up to you what kind of effort you want to put into your hair mask.
 The only step of mine that doesn't change is that I always wash my hair after.

 This DIY beauty treatment is filled with all-natural ingredients like apple cider vinegar, avocado, banana, an egg yolk, and a little olive oil.
 This rich, two-step hair mask will repair damaged hair and give it shine, leaving hair clean and strengthened.
 It's best to use a decently ripe banana for easy mixing.